<Home/Articles/Botswana’s cultural highlights

 Botswana’s music

-Indigenous music passed down the generations is a simple art making great use of the voice along with clapping for rhythm, and though this form of music is still celebrated, you are more likely to hear a modern version as you travel around Botswana – faster beats created by a synthesiser are more likely.
+Indigenous music passed down the generations is a simple art making great use of the voice along with clapping for rhythm, and though this form of music is still celebrated, you are more likely to hear a modern version as you travel around Botswana – faster beats created by a synthesizer are more likely.
 However, the Batswana people are in touch with their roots, and folk music is very popular, incorporating stringed instruments and traditional lyrics to create a fantastic musical experience for visitors.
 Owing some of its heritage and energy to the Kwaito music originating in the townships of Johannesburg, Botswana’s homegrown version mixes Botswana’s Kwasa Kwasa music with Kwaito to create the hybrid Kwaito – Kwasa, modern pop music with its roots firmly in African soil.

 Festivals in Botswana